Trickfest/StrRes/README.md

 * STRRES_ADMIN_TOKEN: The admin's access token.

-Note that the code defines defaults appropriate for local development.
+Note that the test code itself defines defaults appropriate for local development.

 Once the environment variables are properly defined, execute the following command from the StrResTest project folder: